What does AMH tell you about fertility?

 If you are sent for testing to better understand your fertility, most of the tests will be done on day 3 of your period (ex.
 3 days after you start your period).

-Getting your AMH tested may sound frightening especially as it tells you about your ovarian reserve.
-This is something that your Naturopathic Doctor can test for you.
+Getting your AMH tested may sound frightening especially as it tells you about your ovarian reserve – and this can cause a lot of undue stress in people hoping to achieve fertility.
+Nevertheless, this is something that your Naturopathic Doctor can test for you (and should be done with other tests to get a more representative picture of what’s going on).

 Iwase, Akira et al. “Clinical Application Of Serum Anti-Müllerian Hormone As An Ovarian Reserve Marker: A Review Of Recent Studies”.
 Journal Of Obstetrics And Gynaecology Research, vol 44, no. 6, 2018, pp. 998-1006.
 Wiley, doi:10.1111/jog.13633.